NPDeehan/kaffee-und-kuchen/README.md

 You will need to shut down [Sort Order Sync](./SortOrder-Sync/) and instead start up [Sort Order aSync](./SortOrder-aSync/).
 Both use the same port (8080) so you can't run them at the same time.

+Once an order is made the state will be kept by the Camunda engine and you can view the current state by going to cockpit on ``http://localhost:8080/`` you can log in with:

+username `reb`

+password `reb`

+And navigate to cockpit or go directly through this link http://localhost:8080/app/cockpit/default/

 There are a number of changes made to Sort Order project to give us the features we need.
 * Camunda Engine is added to the project
 * Callback service is created and called